-Flashhack is a free tool for reflashing older GM ECMs through the diagnostic port, allowing you to tune your engine quickly and safely with a minimum chance of failure.
+Flashhack is a free tool for reflashing certain older GM ECMs through the diagnostic port.
+It will allow you to tune your engine quickly and safely with a minimum chance of failure.

-This is intended to replace and surpass EEHack’s built-in flash tool and then expand to other vehicles.
-It’s open source and will run on Windows 7, Windows 10, and Linux.
+It’s open source and should run well on Windows 7, Windows 10, or Linux.

 V6 P66 1993-1995

 3100 and 3.4L engines.
 Should work with 16172693, 16184164, 16184737, 16196397.
 Does not include hardware recovery logic, but should recover from failure as long as you keep the ECM powered up.

 This program doesn’t have an installer.
 Extract the zip file somewhere and run flashhack.exe

 If you are updating the program, you should probably delete the old folder and completely replace it with the new version to be safe.

 The full source code is included.